Shopify/slate/packages/slate-sections-plugin/README.md

 └── template.liquid
 ```

-This will create an `article-template.liquid` with the contents of the `template.liquid` file and with json wrapped in `{% schema %}` tags, which will be outputted to the sections dist folder.
+This will create an `article-template.liquid` with the contents of the `template.liquid` file and with JSON wrapped in `{% schema %}` tags, which will be copied over to the `./dist` sections folder.

 ## Translations